This Article takes an In-depth look at Casting Processes

 As the name implies, permanent mold casting uses reusable molds much like die and centrifugal casting and has a variety of applications for jobs that require mass production or duplication.
 Though it is more expensive than the other forms of casting, it is ideal for the production of parts for major industrial operations.

-As with die casting, molds for permanent mold casting consist of two pieces made of metals with a high melting point such as steel, graphite, bronze, or cast iron.
-The parts fit tightly together with an opening at the top for the molten metal to enter.
-As with die casting, when the molten metal cools, the two sections are separated to release the finished part.
+In permanent mold casting, molds are typically made of metals with high melting points, such as steel, graphite, bronze, or cast iron.
+The mold consists of two tightly fitting sections with an opening at the top for the molten metal to enter.
+Once the molten metal cools and solidifies, the two sections of the mold are separated to release the finished part.

-The permanent molding process begins by heating the mold to remove any moisture and prevent damage to the mold from thermal expansion when the molten metal is inserted.
-Also, preheating helps keep the molten metal from cooling during the casting process.
+The permanent mold casting process starts with heating the mold to remove any moisture and to prevent damage from thermal expansion when the molten metal is introduced.
+Preheating the mold also helps maintain the temperature of the molten metal, preventing it from cooling too quickly during the casting process.

 There are different methods for introducing the molten metal into the mold include gravity, pressure assisted, vacuum assisted, and slush casting.
 With the gravity method, the molten metal is simply poured into the mold.
 It is the least expensive method.
 When a mold requires fine details, low pressure is used to force the molten metal into the mold.
 With the vacuum method, air is removed from the mold creating a vacuum that sucks the molten metal into the mold.
 The use of low pressure and vacuum is for parts with small spaces and fine details.
 In the slush method, the molten metal is poured into the mold and allowed to harden against the outer surface of the mold.
 Once the surface material is solidified, the remaining molten metal in the center is poured off leaving a hollow casting.
 The slush method is used to make hollow chocolate Easter bunnies.